orblivion/ntfy/.sandstorm/README.md

 **For the initial release we will have**:

-- [ ] Complete List in Welcome Screen
+- [ ] Complete list of missing features in Welcome Screen
-- [ ] Complete List in description.md
+- [ ] Complete list of missing features in description.md
 - [ ] Caveats in appropriate places (i.e. rename "subscriptions" to "test subscriptions" or something)
 - [ ] Linked to here from both of the above

-Some apps and services may not work due to how Sandstorm handles headers.
-Crossing our fingers that it's not very many (and that the ones that do will not stop working).

-Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser (such as topic subscriptions and notifications) will stick around.
-We need to explain to the user what will and won't work.
+Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser will stick around long term.
+This breaks:

-Other features will be missing as well, such as Desktop Notifications, protected topics, and the Progressive Web App.
+* Topic subscriptions
+* Other configurations (language, etc)
+* Desktop notifications
+* Progressive Web App

+Sandstorm blocks a lot of headers (see above).
+This breaks:

+* Protected topics (via auth headers)
+* Possibly some apps/services, depending on how they choose to communicate with ntfy (Crossing our fingers that it's not very many, and that the ones that do will not stop working).

 #### [Caveats about reliability](README_DETAILS.md#caveats-about-reliability)